Dec 27, 2012

-To illustrate the importance of quarantine, a long-time Facebook friend, Melissa Stalpers, has graciously offered to share her story.
+To illustrate the importance of quarantine, a long-time Facebook follower, Melissa Stalpers, has graciously offered to share her story.
 This timeline documents the events leading up to the loss of her entire flock recently:

 November 9: Melissa bought 3, six month old, healthy-looking, Cinnamon Queen chickens from a breeder through Craigslist.
 Unknowingly, she did not properly quarantine the new chickens from her existing flock of 42 chickens. (they were in a crate near her flock)